 Packed lunches should follow the same advice given by the NHS change4lifeinitiative.
 It is important for children to have a healthy lunch so that they receive the right nutrients for the rest of the day at school.
-Information on packed lunches is provided for those children who do not eat school meals through discussions and visitors.
 Monitoring of packed lunches takes places informally.
 Any uneaten food is returned in the child's lunch boxes so the parents can be aware of what the child has eaten whilst at school.